vjlab/resources/tutorial-m3-quickstart.md

 Note that if you don't see your script in the queue, two things could have happened: 1. your script still hasn't been submitted yet, or 2. your script terminated almost instantaneously with an error, and therefore appeared in and then disappeared from the queue within microseconds.
 To check the second scenario, check if there's a slurm output file in your directory.
 You can also tell SLURM to send you an email whenever the job ends, whether it ended successfully, or with an error.

-## 5. Frequently Used HPC and Terminal Commands
+## 5. Frequently Used HPC Commands
-To view all jobs currently being run:
+To view all jobs currently being run on the HPC:

 `squeue`